EdDataScienceEES/Tutorial_loulillelund/index.md

   a.
 Describing the distribution
   b.
 Consider ANOVA assumptions
 4) Make a map!
-5) Conduct a 1-way ANOVA
+5) Conduct a 1-way ANOVA, a Shapiro-wilk normality test and a Bartlett test of equal variances

 ---